 The cheetah also lacks the necessary genetic ability to roar.

 Lions and leopards have a two-piece hyoid bone located in their throats.
-It’s this that make the roaring sound possible.
+It’s this that makes the roaring sound possible.
 But this bone is absent in the cheetah.
-Read what sound does a lion make and what sound does a leopard make.

 However, the cheetah’s almost effeminate high-pitched chirp convinces us of its wide-ranging repertoire of speech.